-RPT-Fitch assigns Gazprom's LPNs expected 'BBB(EXP)' rating
+RPT-Fitch Assigns Gazprom's LPNs Expected 'BBB(EXP)' Rating

 (Repeat for additional subscribers)

 Fitch Ratings has assigned Gaz Capital S.A.’s (Gaz Capital) loan participation notes (LPNs) an expected senior unsecured ‘BBB(EXP)’ rating.
-The planned notes are the 35th series euro-denominated notes to be issued under Gaz Capital’s USD40bn debt issuance programme rated ‘BBB’ by Fitch.
+The planned notes are the 33rd series to be issued under Gaz Capital’s USD40bn debt issuance programme rated ‘BBB’ by Fitch.
 The final rating is contingent upon the receipt of final documentation conforming materially to information already received and details regarding the amount and tenor.

 The LPNs are issued on a limited recourse basis for the sole purpose of funding a loan by Gaz Capital to OAO Gazprom (BBB/Stable).
+The proceeds from the loan are expected to be used by Gazprom for general corporate purposes.
 The noteholders will rely solely on Gazprom’s credit and financial standing for the payment of obligations under the notes.

-Gazprom’s ratings reflect our expectations that in the medium term it will continue benefiting from at least flat European gas sales under long-term contracts with gas prices largely linked to those of oil products.
-We also expect that European gas contracts will gradually incorporate higher spot price component and other concessions to off-takers.
-Despite the end of monopoly on liquefied natural gas (LNG) exports from Russia, Gazprom’s large production and conservative debt profile give it enough flexibility to maintain strong credit metrics.

-We currently do not incorporate any upside from the anticipated gas contract with China as we estimate that Gazprom may start delivering gas there in 2018 at the earliest.
-In our view, the domestic gas market liberalisation will have a limited positive impact on Gazprom’s profits due to lower tariff increases and continuing loss of market share to other gas producers.
-Gazprom’s ratings are capped by the sovereign rating of the Russian Federation (BBB/Stable).
+Gazprom’s ratings reflect our expectations that it will continue benefiting from at least flat European gas sales under long-term contracts with gas prices largely linked to that of oil products, until at least the middle of the decade.
+While we expect that pressure to increase the spot component will intensify over time and that Gazprom may soon lose its monopoly on liquefied natural gas (LNG) exports from Russia, we believe that its production scale and conservative debt profile give it enough flexibility maintain strong credit metrics.
+We also think that the domestic gas market liberalisation in Russia will have a limited positive impact on Gazprom’s profits due to lower domestic tariff increases and continuing loss of market share to independent gas producers.

 Strong Operating Profile

 Gazprom’s ratings reflect its strong operating profile.
 It accounts for 15% of the world’s gas production and meets over a quarter of gas demand in Europe.
 It benefits from low uplift costs, and high reserve life and replacement rate.
 We believe that Gazprom’s expected sales diversification into China and LNG would enhance its business profile in the long term.
-Gazprom currently still has an exclusive right to export pipeline natural gas from Russia.
+Gazprom currently still has an exclusive right to export natural gas from Russia, but its LNG export monopoly is under pressure from independent producers and may soon be abandoned.

 Oil-Linked Prices Remain

-In 2013, Gazprom’s sales to Europe, its principal market by value, increased to 161bn cubic meters (bcm), up 15% yoy, compared with a 7% drop in 2012.
-We expect that Gazprom will continue benefiting from European gas sales under long-term contracts with prices largely linked to those of oil products.
-Currently, only a small percentage of Gazprom’s supply contracts have linkage to spot prices, mainly in north-west Europe.
-While we expect continued pressure from European off-takers on pricing and other terms, we believe that Gazprom has sufficient flexibility to accommodate some additional concessions to buyers without jeopardising its strong credit metrics.
+We expect that Gazprom will continue benefiting from European gas sales under long-term contracts with prices largely linked to that of oil products until at least the middle of the decade.
+Currently, only a small percentage of Gazprom’s supply contracts have linkage to spot prices, mainly in NW Europe.
+While we anticipate continued pressure from European off-takers on pricing due to weaker gas demand, we believe that Gazprom has sufficient flexibility to accommodate some additional concessions to buyers without jeopardising its credit metrics.

-We believe that the domestic gas market liberalisation in Russia will have a limited positive impact on Gazprom’s bottom line due to lower domestic tariff increases and continuing loss of market share to other gas producers, mainly OJSC OC Rosneft (BBB-/Stable) and OAO Novatek (BBB-/Stable), both of which have ambitious plans to increase gas production and launch LNG projects in Russia in the second half of this decade.
-We do not expect any annual domestic gas price indexation in 2014 and no more than 7%-8% in 2015-2016, compared with 15% annual rises until now.
-We also expect that Gazprom will maintain its monopoly on pipeline gas exports over the medium term despite the liberalisation of LNG exports from Russia that took place in 2013.
+We think that the domestic gas market liberalisation in Russia will have a limited positive impact on Gazprom’s bottom line due to lower domestic tariff increases and continuing loss of market share to independent gas producers, such as OJSC OC Rosneft (BBB/Rating Watch Negative) and OAO Novatek (BBB-/Stable), both of which have ambitious plans to increase gas production and launch LNG projects in Russia in the second half of the decade.
+Fitch expects the annual domestic gas price indexation of no more than 7%-8% in 2014-2016, compared with 15% annual rises until now.
+We also expect that Gazprom may soon lose its monopoly on LNG exports from Russia, but will probably keep its monopoly on pipeline gas exports.

 Sovereign Caps Standalone Ratings

-We rate Gazprom on a standalone basis according to its parent and subsidiary rating linkage.
+Fitch rates Gazprom on a standalone basis according to its parent and subsidiary rating linkage.
 We consider that Gazprom’s standalone ratings are in the high ‘A’ category, limited by country-specific corporate governance issues and its concentration of production in one country.
-Additionally, Gazprom’s ratings are capped by that of the Russian Federation.
-We expect this approach to remain intact over the medium term at least.
+Gazprom’s ratings are capped by that of the Russian Federation (BBB/Stable), as the Gas supply law stipulates that the state must own at least 50% plus 1 share in a company that owns the unified gas supply system, i.e., Gazprom.
+Fitch expects this to remain intact over the medium term at least.

+Gazprom plans to invest around RUB1.2trn annually over 2013-2016.
+The gas division will receive 75% of this amount, of which almost half is dedicated to pipeline projects.
+Fitch believes that execution and cost overrun risks of Gazprom’s investment programme are mitigated by capex flexibility as the company can delay expansion projects in response to adverse market conditions.
+We also expect that Gazprom will report negative free cash flows (FCF) until 2016 on our expectations of flat sales volumes and declining gas prices in line with Fitch’s updated oil price deck, which is USD103 per barrel of oil (bbl) in 2013, USD96/bbl in 2014, USD88.5/bbl in 2015 and USD80/bbl thereafter.

+Positive: Future developments that may, individually or collectively, lead to positive rating action include:

-Positive: A positive rating action is unlikely at present, given the current sovereign rating.
+- A positive rating action is unlikely at present, given the sovereign’s rating.
 Negative: Future developments that may, individually or collectively, lead to negative rating action include:

 - Material deterioration of the credit metrics, e.g., funds from operations (FFO) net adjusted leverage above 2.5x and FFO fixed charge cover of below 8x on a sustained basis due to a prolonged decline in oil and gas prices, an aggressive capex programme or sizable acquisitions.
 Our base case forecast indicates that FFO net adjusted leverage will remain below 1.5x and FFO fixed charge cover above 10x in 2013-2014.

-Fitch views Gazprom’s liquidity at 30 September 2013 (latest available IFRS accounts) as solid, with its unrestricted cash position of RUB571bn more than sufficient to cover its short-term debt of RUB374bn at that date.
+Fitch views Gazprom’s liquidity at 31 March 2013 as solid, with its cash position of RUB573bn more than sufficient to cover its short-term obligations of RUB296bn at the same date.
+Gazprom also has available credit lines of RUB150bn in total with a five-year maturity from leading Russian banks.

 We consider Gazprom’s debt maturity structure as comfortable.
-As a major Russian corporate borrower, it benefits from solid access to debt capital markets.
-Most of Gazprom’s borrowings are in US dollars or euros, but we assess its currency mismatch risk as limited as a significant part of Gazprom’s revenue is formed of foreign currency proceeds from export sales.
+As a major Russian corporate borrower, it benefits from a solid access to debt capital markets as demonstrated by a successful placement of five-year EUR900m 3.7% notes in July 2013.
+Most of Gazprom’s borrowings are in USD or EUR, and we are comfortable that Gazprom has sufficient foreign currency proceeds from export sales to service debt payments.